Rahul Vaidya: Career

 Vaidya was the host of the show Jjhoom India.
 In 2008, he won the title of Jo Jeeta Wohi Superstar, a reality singing show.

 In 2013, Vaidya sung "Be Intehaan" (Unplugged) from Race 2.
 On the occasion of Independence Day, he released a new song, 'Vande Mataram'.
 He was the co-host of the dance reality show Aajaa Mahi Vay with Vinit Singh.

 Vaidya is a successful contestant of the singing show Music Ka Maha Muqqabla in the team Shankar's Rockstars.
 His team won, beating Shaan's Strikers in the finale.

 In 2020, he participated in Colors TV's reality show Bigg Boss 14, and emerged as the runner-up of the show.
 In 2021, Vaidya participated in the stunt-based reality show Fear Factor: Khatron Ke Khiladi 11 and became a finalist.

+In 2024, he participated in Colors TV's reality show called Laughter Chef.

 Personal life

-Vaidya had been romantically involved with model and actress Disha Parmar.
-During his stint on Bigg Boss 14, he proposed to her, and the couple tied the knot on July 16, 2022.
+Vaidya was in a relationship with model and actress Disha Parmar.
+He proposed to her during his appearance on Bigg Boss 14.
+They were married on 16 July 2021.
+The couple welcomed their first child, a daughter, on 20 September 2023.
+The duo has decided the name of their little daughter: "Navya."

 In the media

-Vaidya was ranked at No. 16 in the Times of India's 20 Most Desirable Men on Television in 2020.
+Vaidya was ranked at No.16 in the Times of India's 20 Most Desirable Men on Television in 2020.